43.7

 About Crawford County, Arkansas

-Crawford outpaces national livability median
+Crawford scores below the national median

 Slightly below Arkansas average

-Best for budget-conscious, tax-aware families
+Best for cost-conscious families with stable jobs

 Score breakdown